kgrid-objects/opioid-collection/README.md

 #### Opioid and Benzodiazepine Detector
-This object scans a list of a patient's prescriptions and determines if they are at risk being exposed simultaneously to a known dangerous combination of an opioid and a benzodiazepine.
+This KO scans a list of a patient's prescriptions, which are presented to the KO as a list of RxNorm Semantic Clinical Drug codes, and determines if they are being exposed simultaneously to a known risky combination of an opioid and a benzodiazepine.

 * [Knowledge Object](./99999-10102)
 * [API Documentation](https://kgrid-demos.github.io/swaggerui/?url=https://kgrid.org/mopen-opioid-collection/99999-10102/v0.0.1/model/service/servicedescriptor.yaml)